boost-ext/sml/doc/index.md

 ```

 If above code looks somewhat similar to your code base or if you like
-to avoid it `msm-lite` may suits you!
+to avoid it `Boost.MSM-lite` may suits you!

 ###Why Boost.MSM-lite?